What is a petition

 For a petition to be acceptable to Parliament it must:

-• be in the form prescribed by the Speaker or the Chairperson of the committees;
+• be in the form prescribed by the President of the Senate;

 • be in one of the official languages;